 Frequently Asked Questions about the Speechly SLU platform and API.

-SLU rules define the SLU model.
+The SLU rules define the SLU model.
 The model is configured through sample utterances that are annotated using our custom syntax.

-You can either use our API reference or contact us
+You can either use our API reference or contact us.

 Please send us an email and we can help you forward.

-Last updated by ottomatias on March 26, 2020 at 10:16 +0300
+Last updated by karoliina-louhema on May 26, 2020 at 10:16 +0300

 Found an error on our documentation?
 Please file an issue or make a pull request